What You Are Building

 Work outward from the gel, because the disclosure states the principal manufacturing complexity lives there and the rest is conventional battery engineering.

-- Produce the dual-domain carbon gel.
+1. Produce the dual-domain carbon gel.
 The disclosed enabling route reduces boron-dosed biomass to turbostratic graphene under an applied static electric field, then functionalizes it with sulfonating and fluorinating agents to create the two domains.
-Alternative routes that reach the same compositional and electrostatic outcome are within scope.
+The disclosure also contemplates alternative routes that reach the same compositional and electrostatic outcome.

-- Cast, seal, then inject hydrogen last.
+4. Cast, seal, then inject hydrogen last.
 Cast the gel under inert atmosphere, seal the enclosure except for one port, then inject molecular hydrogen and seal that port.
-The disclosure is explicit that hydrogen must be injected into an already-sealed cell, because the gel's static-charge environment repels hydrogen and an open gel would lose it.
+The disclosure describes injecting hydrogen into an already-sealed cell, because the gel's static-charge environment repels hydrogen and an open gel would lose it.

 An illustrative interface sketch, faithful to the disclosed roles and not a working API: